HugoHasenbein/redmine_issue_to_email/README.md

 # redmine_issue_to_email
 Plugin for Redmine.
 With only **one click** bulk export issues to email containing all attachments as email attachments.
+Email issues look like real issue with clickable attachments.

 ### Use case(s)